The Malhamdale Local History Group exists to promote and further knowledge

 Past & Present

-The Malhamdale Local History Group has carried out several
+The Malhamdale Local History Group has carried out

-opportunity to showcase some of these.
+the opportunity to showcase some of these.

 The Millennium Project